The Proximal ID Algorithm: The Proximal ID Algorithm

+As shown through our derivations in \S \ref{subsec:proximal-classic} and \S \ref{sec:proximal-2}, proximal inference proceeds using a set of control and outcome-inducing proxies.
+In these previous examples, inductive steps have been formulated in terms of a single (interventional) distribution.
+In previous derivations, every time we used an outcome-inducing proxy to solve an integral equation to identify the subsequent interventional distribution, we marginalized that proxy.
+In general, however, we may wish to reuse a proxy variable in multiple integral equations to derive multiple bridge functions.

+The distributions we require to solve an integral equation may, in some cases, only require parts of the interventional distribution at the current step of the algorithm.
+If so, we may only need to identify those parts of the interventional distribution, which may allow us to retain outcome-inducing proxies for subsequent steps.
+This observation results in some differences in how the algorithm is formulated, compared to the standard ID algorithm.

-As we saw in examples in previous sections, proximal inference proceeds using a set of post-treatment proxies which are subsequently marginalized, due to being involved in integral equations.
-As a result, our formulation of the proximal ID algorithm will use a subset $\vec{M} \subseteq \vec{V}$ as post-treatment proxies, and treat them \emph{as if they were unobserved} when defining the district factorization used in the algorithm.
+First, our formulation of the proximal ID algorithm will use a subset $\vec{M} \subseteq \vec{V}$ as outcome-inducing proxies, and treat them \emph{as if they were unobserved} when defining the district factorization used in the algorithm.

 Given an ADMG ${\cal G}(\vec{V} \cup \vec{U})$, and disjoint $\vec{A},\vec{Y} \subseteq \vec{V}$, fix $\vec{M} \subseteq \vec{V} \setminus (\vec{Y} \cup \vec{A})$, and let $\vec{V}^* \equiv \vec{V} \setminus \vec{M}$.
-We start with the following factorization:
+We start with the following factorization: {

-where $\vec{Y}^*$ is the set of ancestors of $\vec{Y}$ in ${\cal G}(\vec{V}^*)$ via directed paths that do not intersect $\vec{A}$, and $\vec{s}_{\vec D}$ are value assignments to $\pa_{\cal G}(\vec{D}) \setminus \vec{D}$ consistent with $\vec{a}$.
+} where $\vec{Y}^*$ is the set of ancestors of $\vec{Y}$ in ${\cal G}(\vec{V}^*)$ via directed paths that do not intersect $\vec{A}$, and $\vec{s}_{\vec D}$ are value assignments to $\pa_{\cal G}(\vec{D}) \setminus \vec{D}$ consistent with $\vec{a}$.
 Note that the districts in the above factorization are defined with respect to a subgraph of ${\cal G}(\vec{V}^*)$, where both $\vec{U}$ and $\vec{M}$ are ``projected out.''